ValleyBell/PC98VNResearch/four-nine_system98/README.md

 - [scenario include insertion tool](ScenarioIncludeInsert.py) - helper tool for factoring out common code between scenario files.
   It takes two (decompiled) scenario files and tries to match find a match between the "include" and "source" file.
   When a match is found, the matching part is replaced with an "include" statement and labels are renamed according to the include file.
+- [scenario text dumping tool](ScenarioTsvDump.py) - takes multiple decompiled scenarios (`ASM` file), extracts all text and dumps it into a tab-separated (TSV) text table file
+  The output is sorted by the order the scenario script references the text strings.
+(This seems to represent in-game order more accurately then the order of the strings, especially in the prologue.)
+- [scenario text reinsertion tool](ScenarioTsvReinsert.py) - takes a TSV text table file and reinserts the text into existing ASM files
+- [text table translation tool](tsvTranslate.py) - takes a TSV text table file and translates all text using Google Translate
 - [image format documentation](ImageFormat.txt) and a tool to convert [images files to the .PI format](Graphics2Pi.py)
 - [tool to De-/Interlace Canaan's intro images](PrologueImgInterlace.py)
 - `SYS98.COM` v3.10 disassembly ([IDB file](SYS98.idb), [ASM file](SYS98.asm))